|Nutritional Guidelines (per serving)|

 Unlike most rice dishes that are cooked in a pot, this flavorful Spanish rice is cooked in a skillet.
-Once you've mastered the technique you can try other versions of skillet Spanish rice, such as Skillet Spanish Rice With Ground Beef.
+Once you've mastered the technique you can try other versions of skillet Spanish rice, such as skillet Spanish rice with ground beef.

 Pour the bacon fat into a measuring cup; if there is less than 1/4 cup add enough butter to make 1/4 cup of fat.
-(Add a teaspoon of butter at a time, stirring--the hot bacon fat will melt the butter.)
+(Add a teaspoon of butter at a time, stirring—the hot bacon fat will melt the butter.)

-- Pour the melted fat back into the skillet, and add the onion and rice.
+Pour the melted fat back into the skillet, and add the onion and rice.
 Sauté over medium heat, stirring constantly, until rice is lightly browned and onion is tender.

-- Remove from heat; stir in diced bacon, tomatoes with juice, water, salt, pepper and chili powder.
-Return to the heat, cover, and simmer until rice is tender and liquid is almost all absorbed, about 20 minutes.
+Remove from heat; stir in diced bacon, tomatoes with juice, water, salt, pepper, and chili powder.
+Return to the heat, cover, and simmer until rice is tender and liquid is almost all absorbed—about 20 minutes.